piyoki/neovim-server/README.md

     </a>
 </p>

-This tool is for running neovim remotely, and continuing the developing process at 🚀 speed.
+This tool is for running Neovim remotely, and continuing the developing process at 🚀 speed.
 You can use it to implement an IDE-like web-based terminal text editor.

-### Features
+### ✨ Features

 - Portable and light weight
 - Easy to deploy